tzd-sh/vmxs/README.md

 Pre-requisites: This script is quite useless without Perl and Vagrant

-This is a simple Perl script for Vagrant users to list access information (IP Address, Username and Local Port Number) of all their running VMs.
+This is a simple Perl script for Vagrant users to list access information (IP Address, Username and Local SSH Port Number) of all their running VMs.

 To use, simply download 'vmxs', place it in a folder in your $PATH, and make it executable (for example, 'chmod 755').